-A bachelor's degree program in wildlife conservation also may include advanced courses and seminars relating to policy implementation, international conservation, use of resources, animal population management and professional ethics.
-Wildlife conservation students often complete internships or work-study programs with local, state, federal and/or not-for-profit conservation agencies.
+A bachelor's degree program in wildlife conservation may also include advanced courses and seminars relating to policy implementation, international conservation, use of resources, animal population management, and professional ethics.
+Wildlife conservation students often complete internships or work-study programs with local, state, federal, and/or not-for-profit conservation agencies.
+Applicants need a high school diploma and a solid background in biology and ecology is recommended.

 A bachelor's degree program in wildlife conservation is made up of courses relating to both the scientific and the management principles included in the field.
 Some core examples of such courses include: